 The state has adopted a Massachusetts LEED Plus green building standard that requires energy performance of 20% better than the Massachusetts Energy Code, reducing outdoor water consumption by 50% and indoor water consumption by 20%, and promoting smart growth / smart energy principles.

-In March 2009, Governor Patrick's Zero Net Energy Buildings Task Force released its recommendations to help Massachusetts commercial and residential sectors move toward zero net energy construction by 2030.
+In March 2009, the Zero Net Energy Buildings Task Force released its recommendations to help Massachusetts commercial and residential sectors move toward zero net energy construction by 2030.

 Green Building Information & Resources